tobiasgrosser/polyhedral.info/contribute.md

 To change the content of `software.html`, open the file `software.md` in your favorite text editor and modify the content as you like.
-Pages  are stored in individual text files, which can be edited with your normal text editor and which are formatted using [Markdown] (http://daringfireball.net/projects/markdown/syntax).
+Pages  are stored in individual text files, which can be edited with your normal text editor and which are formatted using [Markdown](http://kramdown.gettalong.org/quickref.html).

 #### Add a new publication